 Securitization Structures: PAL currently participates in two securitization structures.
-In particular, PAL sold to PAL Receivables Company Ltd., a special purpose entity incorporated under the laws of the Cayman Islands, via a receivables purchase agreement for a maximum consideration of \$585 million, an undivided interest in US dollar credit card sales.
-PAL obtained \$325 million asset back security for additional capital in August 2015 under Facility A and then obtained an additional \$260 million in October 2017 under Facility B. The US securitization facility is secured by future collections from passenger sales made in the United States through the following designated credit card companies: (1) MasterCard & Visa administered by Bank of America Merchant Services and (2) American Express administered by American Express Travel Related Services Company, Inc. The security is repaid through monthly installment for 60 months.
+In particular, PAL sold to PAL Receivables Company Ltd., a special purpose entity incorporated under the laws of the Cayman Islands, via a receivables purchase agreement for a maximum consideration of \$685 million, an undivided interest in US dollar credit card sales.
+PAL obtained \$325 million asset back security for additional capital in August 2015 under Facility A, an additional \$260 million in October 2017 under Facility B and an additional \$100 million in November 2019 under Facility C. The US securitization facility is secured by future collections from passenger sales made in the United States through the following designated credit card companies: (1) MasterCard & Visa administered by Bank of America Merchant Services and (2) American Express administered by American Express Travel Related Services Company, Inc. The security is repaid through monthly installment for 75 months.
 As of June 30, 2021, there is \$387,083,333.15 outstanding under the US securitization facility.

-In June 2015, PAL sold to Golden Investment TMK ("Golden Investment") an interest amounting to a total of \$240 million in PAL's rights, title, interest and benefit (present and future, actual and contingent) under certain receivables and claims owed to PAL from time to time by: (i) the International Air Transport Association ("IATA") paid by the Bank South Pacific ("BSP") and arising out of BSP agreements and IATA agents pursuant to certain IATA agency agreements and payable to PAL through the BSP ("BSP Receivables"); and (ii) IATA paid by the CASS Commercial Bank "CASS") and arising out of BSP agreements and IATA agents pursuant to IATA agency agreements and payable to PAL through the CASS ("CASS Receivables", and together with the BSP Receivables, the "Japan Receivables").
+In June 2015, PAL sold to Golden Investment TMK ("Golden Investment") an interest amounting to a total of \$240 million in PAL's rights, title, interest and benefit (present and future, actual and contingent) under certain receivables and claims owed to PAL from time to time by: the International Air Transport Association ("IATA") paid by its banks and arising out of certain agreements and IATA agents pursuant to certain IATA agency agreements and payable to PAL through its banks (collectively, the "Japan Receivables").
 In March 2018, PAL sold additional Japan Receivables amounting to \$185 million to Golden Investment.
 In September 2019, PAL further sold additional Japan Receivables amounting to \$125 million (amount greater than the proceeds of \$100 million to include principal, interest, fees, and expenses).
 The Japan Receivables under this facility arise out of PAL's services for airline passenger transportation or cargo transportation which are sold in Japanese Yen cash indirectly through IATA agents within Japan.
-The security is repaid through monthly installment for 60 months.
+The security is repaid through monthly installment for 85 months.
 As of June 30, 2021, there is \$260,000,019 outstanding under the Japan securitization facility.